diamond-lang/diamond/README.md

 ## Dependencies

-diamond uses the following dependencies:
+Diamond uses the following dependencies:
 - LLD 15
 - LLVM 15
 - Python 3 (for build.py and test.py)